kwaldenphd/football-structured-data/eda.md

 63- Explore some of the searching, sorting, and filtering operations.

-#### Discussion and Reflection Questions

-- How do the AutoSum calculations impact or inform your understanding of the data?
-- What questions do you have about the data or calculations?
-- Why would it be helpful to be able to sort/filter/etc within a dataset?
-- As you explore the sort/search/filter functionality, what questions emerge about the data?
-- Other comments/questions/observations

 ### Data Visualization with Microsoft Excel

 64- Excel includes a range of built-in chart types that you can use to generate visualizations for data in your table.